mlan/docker-kopano/README.md

 - Multi-staged build providing the images `full`, `debugtools` and `core`
 - Configuration using environment variables
 - Log directed to docker daemon with configurable level
-- Built in utility script `conf` helping configuring Kopano components, WebApp and Z-Push
+- Built in utility script [conf](assets/conf) helping configuring Kopano components, WebApp and Z-Push
 - Health check
 - Hook for theming
 - Demo based on `docker-compose.yml` and `Makefile` files

-## Tags overview
+## Tags

 The `mlan/kopano` repository contains a multi staged built.
 You select which build using the appropriate tag.